 (iv) Decrease in cattle production

-29. Which of the following options is a cleaner and greener energy source?
+24. Which of the following is a biotic component of environment?

 Question 1 of 29